anushkagaur27/Final-Project/README.md

 ## The Algorithm
 As stated before, my model uses the jetson nano and the jetson-inference library in visual studio code.
 There are two classes that the images can be potentially sorted into: Hypoallergenic, or Non-Hypoallergenic.
-The dataset that I used from Kaggle was used to re-train the already existing model, train.py, in the jetson-inference library using resnet-18.
+The dataset that I reorganized from Kaggle was used to re-train the already existing model, train.py, in the jetson-inference library using resnet-18.
+I trained my model for a total of 30 epochs for about 70% accuracy.
 Afterwards, the model was converted into an ONNX formatting.
 To process the images for classification, I used imagenet.

 ![alt text](https://github.com/anushkagaur27/Final-Project/assets/141268862/8f61d6a6-4366-4271-b7ad-ab4984e0c7ca)